-You’ll never truly ‘get organized’ until you buy less stuff
+Perspective | You’ll never truly ‘get organized’ until you buy less stuff

 Consider long-term effects.
 Mindless shopping has costs beyond the price of the object and how clutter affects our mental health.
 It also teaches our children how to value — or not value — their belongings, and it makes each item seem less special.
 It’s understandable for parents to want to give their children new and interesting toys, but less is usually more, both in terms of what kids want to play with and their ability to keep their items tidy.

 Our consumption habits also affect the environment.
 Buying less, considering where and how pieces are made, and shopping locally are all ways to help protect the planet.
-Avoid buying items with the mind-set that you can return them if they don’t work out.
+Avoid purchasing items with the mind-set that you can return them if they don’t work out.
 Returns require attention, money and energy.
 The manufacturing, shipping and disposal of the goods we’re all churning through are draining increasingly scarce resources.
 We should all do our part to minimize our footprints.

 Shopping for new items can be fun, and it’s natural to want to have everything you need for you and your family to live comfortably.
 But many of us have gone too far.
 How many wineglasses, tablecloths, sweaters, pairs of shoes and beauty products do we really need?
 Most of us only regularly use a small percentage of what we own.
-Reaching an equilibrium where we’re all spending less time organizing and keeping track of our belongings and more time enjoying them starts with us buying less.
+Reaching a state where we spend less time organizing and keeping track of our belongings and more time enjoying them starts with purchasing fewer of them.
 Doing so will benefit us, the next generation and our planet.